ziphra/long_reads/tools.md

 Another quality tool for long reads.
 It has 2 functionalities:

 - Sample QC: this accepts standard sequence file formats, Fastq, Fasta and subread BAM from PacBio sequencers, and users can check whether their data are ready to analysis or not.
 You don't need any reference, meta information, even quality score.
-- Platform QC: this extracts and provides very fundamental stats for a run such as length or productivity in PacBio and some plots for productivity check in ONT.
+- Platform QC: this extracts and provides very fundamental stats for a run such as length or productivity in PacBio and some plots for productivity check for ONT.

 ### Install
 ```